-Page 2: FIRST AMENDED COMPLAINT FOR DECLARATORY JUDGMENT AND INJUNCTIVE RELIEF
+Page 1: COMPLAINT FOR DECLARATORY JUDGMENT AND INJUNCTIVE RELIEF

-4. In McDonald v.
-City of Chicago, 561 U.S. 742, 750, 791 (2010), the Supreme Court confirmed that the rights protected by the Second Amendment are "among those fundamental rights necessary to our system of ordered liberty," and held that the Second Amendment is incorporated as applicable to the states through the Fourteenth Amendment.

-5. "[W]hen the Second Amendment's plain text covers an individual's conduct, the Constitution presumptively protects that conduct.
+- 2. This is an action to uphold the right to keep and bear arms as guaranteed by the Second Amendment to the United States Constitution.
+The Second Amendment "guarantee[s] the individual right to possess and carry" firearms.
+District of Columbia v.
+Heller, 554 U.S. 570, 635 (2008). - 3.
+In McDonald v.
+City of Chicago, 561 U.S. 742, 750, 791 (2010), the Supreme Court confirmed that the rights protected by the Second Amendment are "among those fundamental rights necessary to our system of ordered liberty," and held that the Second Amendment is incorporated as applicable to the states through the Fourteenth Amendment. - 4. "[W]hen the Second Amendment's plain text covers an individual's conduct, the Constitution presumptively protects that conduct.
 To justify its regulation . . . the government must demonstrate that the regulation is consistent with this Nation's historical tradition of firearm regulation."
 New York State Rifle & Pistol Ass'n, Inc. v.
 Bruen, 142 S. Ct.
-2111, 2126 (2022).
+2111, 2126 (2022). - 5.
 The Second Amendment's protection of "keep[ing]" and "bear[ing]" arms necessarily extends to the right to acquire firearms.
 Teixeira v.
-Cnty. of Alameda, 873 F.3d 670, 677 (9th Cir.
+Cnty. of Alameda,

+873 F.3d 670, 677 (9th Cir.
 2017) (en banc); see also Luis v.
 United States, 578 U.S. 5, 26-27 (2016) (Thomas, J., concurring).

-7. There is no historical tradition of outright banning the sale of all firearms.

-8. Pursuant to Oregon Measure 114, when it goes into effect, Oregon will require any individual seeking to acquire a firearm to first acquire a "permit to purchase."
+- 6. There is no historical tradition of outright banning the sale of all firearms. - 7.
+Pursuant to Oregon Measure 114, on December 8, 2022, Oregon will require any individual seeking to acquire a firearm to first acquire a "permit to purchase."
 However, as of yet, Oregon has no system in place to grant permits to purchase.
-As a result, until Oregon puts such a system in place, Measure 114 will effectively ban all firearm sales in Oregon.

-9. This flat ban on all sales is blatantly unconstitutional and if the Second Amendment is not to become "a second-class right, subject to an entirely different body of rules than the other Bill of Rights guarantees," Bruen, 142 S. Ct. at 2156 (quoting McDonald, 561 U.S. at 78), it must be enjoined by this Court.
+As a result, on December 8, 2022, and continuing until Oregon puts such a system in place, Measure 114 will effectively ban all firearm sales in Oregon. - 8.
+This flat ban on all sales is blatantly unconstitutional and if the Second Amendment is not to become "a second-class right, subject to an entirely different body of rules than the other Bill of Rights guarantees," Bruen, 142 S. Ct. at 2156 (quoting McDonald, 561 U.S. at 78), it must be enjoined by this Court.